shafeehhecker/shafeehhecker/README.md

-- 👋 Hi, I’m @shafeehhecker
+- 👋 Hi, I’m @shafeeh
 - 👀 I’m interested in all kinds of Tech
-- 🌱 I’m currently learning Flutter and Ethical Hacking
+- 🌱 I’m currently learning AI and ML
-- 💞️ I’m looking to collaborate on WebDev
+- 💞️ I’m looking to collaborate on Web and C++ projects
 - 📫 How to reach me @shafeeh02

 <!---